finbourne/lusid-sdk-python-preview/sdk/docs/PortfolioGroupsApi.md

 effective_at = 'effective_at_example' # str | The date this rule will be effective from (optional)

     try:
-        # [EXPERIMENTAL] UpsertPortfolioGroupAccessMetadata: Upsert a Portfolio Group Access Metadata entry associated with a specific metadataKey.
+        # [EARLY ACCESS] UpsertPortfolioGroupAccessMetadata: Upsert a Portfolio Group Access Metadata entry associated with a specific metadataKey.
 This creates or updates the data in LUSID.
         api_response = api_instance.upsert_portfolio_group_access_metadata(scope, code, metadata_key, upsert_portfolio_group_access_metadata_request, effective_at=effective_at)
         pprint(api_response)
     except ApiException as e: